dsnsgithub/homelab/README.md

 - [ ] Immich
 - [ ] T3 Code

-### Bootstrap ArgoCD with the root app
+### Deploy Homelab

 ```bash
 kubectl apply -f argocd/root-app.yaml
 ```

-This root application will watch files in `argocd/apps/`, which launches the applications.

-Any changes pushed to `main` will be synced automatically.
+Argo CD will watch files in `argocd/apps/`, with any changes pushed to `main` will be synced within around 3 minutes.